Dance Reviews

 The pièce de résistance, however, and I doubt anyone in the almost-at-capacity audience would disagree, was the acroyoga performed by dancer and choreographer Silvita Diaz Brown and Christopher Knowlton.
 I have never seen acroyoga before, had never even heard the term before attending Braiding Rivers, but after seeing Diaz Brown and Knowlton perform it, I implore you: go see some acroyoga!
 A chorus of four women dressed in white performed movements in the back right corner of the stage with Knowlton as Diaz Brown performed the beginning of the story, which was enthralling, but once the pair got rolling, I don’t think a fire alarm would have caused the audience to move from their seats unless flames were licking at our feet.
 Knowlton was tossing Diaz Brown in the air with his feet at times, but he made it look so effortless that it wasn’t until after the show that we saw most of his kabuki-looking stage makeup had melted into droplets on his face.
 Full review here.

-By Heather Schoering The Chicago Tribune
+By Heather Schoering from The Chicago Tribune

 A yoga studio isn't the only place to experience what the ancient Indian discipline has to offer.
 One dance troupe uses the practice as an artistic performance tool.
 And these yogis fly.
 Choreographer, dancer and yoga instructor Silvita Diaz Brown will debut her performance in progress, "Encuentros" (Spanish for "encounters"), Tuesday at The Cliff Dwellers Club.
 The performance blends acrobatic yoga (a type of yoga that requires two people and combines gymnastics with traditional yoga) with contemporary dance, spoken word and live music.
 Full review here.